 Silence… It can be uncomfortable, but it can also be commanding.

 “Quiet and silence is a form of power.
 Thoughtful and wise people are not talkative people.” – Dr T.P.
 Chia.

-In the below episode of The Small Stuff, Bryan discusses how you can use silence to gain control of the classroom.
+In the below episode of The Small Stuff, our founder Bryan West discusses how you can use silence to gain control of the classroom.

 #2.
 The Power of Pause